ADACS-Australia/OzSTAR-User-Guide/docs/source/1-getting_started/Access.rst

 In some instances, you may need to run a graphical application that requires a full desktop environment.
 In these cases, you can use a Virtual Network Computing (VNC) session.

-VNC is also more efficient than X11 forwarding, so it can be useful for X11 applications that are slow to forward, e.g. ``ds9``, especially over high-latency network connections.
+VNC is also more efficient than X11 forwarding, so it can be useful for X11 applications that are slow to forward, especially over high-latency network connections -- any applications that show detailed 2D images or 3D graphics will benefit from it.

 **1. Setup and launch a VNC server on OzSTAR**